acayrin/minevn-discord/README.md

 -   Minecraft status - a simple minecraft server tracker (Hẻo đã hẻo)
 -   Random weeb shit - send random images from nekos.fun/nekos.life
 -   Music player - a simple, suckass youtube audio player but it works out of the box (keep getting hit with rate-limits tho)
+-	Chat filtering - a fast chat filtering system (less than 5 seconds on lengthy messages)
 -   To be added:
     -   basic moderation features? most likely no
     -   full size minecraft server tracker?